-Name Title Experience with the Fund Scot C. Hollmann, CFA, CIC Principal, Vice President and Portfolio Manager Since Inception in 1997 J. Luther King, Jr., CFA, CIC Principal, President and Portfolio Manager Since Inception in 1997 Mark L. Johnson, CFA, CIC Principal, Vice President and Portfolio Manager Since 2010 will only occur on days the New York Stock Exchange is scheduled to be open.
+Name Title Experience with the Fund Scot C. Hollmann, CFA Principal, Vice President and Portfolio Manager Since Inception in 1997 J. Luther King, Jr., CFA Principal, President and Portfolio Manager Since Inception in 1997 Mark L. Johnson, CFA Principal, Vice President and Portfolio Manager Since 2010

+Purchase and Sale of Fund Shares: Investors may purchase, exchange or redeem Fund shares by mail (LKCM Funds, c/o U.S. Bank Global Fund Services, 801 Pennsylvania Ave, Suite/219252, Kansas City, MO 64105-1307), or by telephone at 1-800-688-LKCM.
+Redemptions by telephone are only permitted upon previously receiving appropriate authorization.
+Transactions normally will only occur on days the New York Stock Exchange is scheduled to be open.
 Investors who wish to purchase or redeem Fund shares through a financial intermediary should contact the financial intermediary directly for information relative to the purchase or sale of Fund shares.
 The minimum initial amount of investment in the Fund and exchanges into the Fund from another fund in the LKCM Funds is \$2,000.
-Subsequent investments in the Fund for all types of accounts may be made with a minimum investment of \$1,000.
+Subsequent investments in the Fund for all types of accounts may be made with a minimum investment of \$500.

-Purchase and Sale of Fund Shares: Investors may purchase, exchange or redeem Fund shares by mail (LKCM Funds, c/o U.S. Bank Global Fund Services, 615 East Michigan Street, 3rd Floor, Milwaukee, WI 53202), or by telephone at 1-800-688-LKCM.
-Redemptions by telephone are only permitted upon previously receiving appropriate authorization.
-Transactions normally